AmirYarmhmdi/5DOF-Structural-Dynamic-Analysis/readme.md

-# 5-Story Building Dynamic Analysis (MATLAB)
+# The Dynamic Analysis of a 5-Story Shear Building (MATLAB)

-This MATLAB project was completed in 2016 as a coursework exercise for the **Structural Dynamics** class.
+This MATLAB project was completed in 2016 as a coursework assignment for the **Structural Dynamics** class.
 It performs a complete **modal analysis** of a 5-story shear building and evaluates its dynamic response under different loading conditions.

 ## Features